jdavidpoling/FjordFish/README.md

 ![corkwing wrasse](https://github.com/jdavidpoling/FjordFish/blob/main/Images/1407.jpg)

 This is a dataset of imagery from baited and unbaited remote underwater video from the Norwegian and Swedish North Atlantic coastlines and acts as a dataset for computer vision model training as well as:
+  - all experiments in the species classification project linked above
   - model testing and validation
   - model pretraining